 During the two preceding years, a number of Municipalities proceeded with the imposition of duties and fines relating to the rights of way occupied by underground pipelines operated by the Group within the boundaries of each respective municipality.
-As at 31 March 2019, the total amounts imposed amount to \in 26,5 million.
-In order to appeal against these, and in accordance with legislation, the Group has paid an amount of \in 6,4 million which is included in Other Receivables in the Financial Statements.
+As at 30 June 2019, the total amounts imposed amount to \notin 26,5 million.
+In order to appeal against these, and in accordance with legislation, the Group has paid an amount of \notin 14 million which is included in Other Receivables in the Financial Statements (31 December 2018: \notin 6,4 million).